You are here

 Safe Workplace + Sound Business

 The second annual Safe + Sound Week will be held Aug.
 13-19, 2018.
-The event is a nationwide effort to raise awareness of the value of workplace safety and health programs.
+The event is part of the overall Safe + Sound Campaign - a nationwide effort to raise awareness of the value of workplace safety and health programs.
 These programs can help employers and workers identify and manage workplace hazards before they cause injury or illness, improving a company’s financial bottom line.
 Throughout this week, organizations are encouraged to host events and activities that showcase the core elements of an effective safety and health program, including: management leadership, worker participation, and finding and fixing workplace hazards.
-For more information and to sign-up for email updates, visit the Safe + Sound Week webpage.
+For more information about the Campaign and Safe + Sound Week, and to sign up for email updates, visit OSHA's Safe + Sound website.

 If you're looking for ways to create a safety and health program in your workplace, or to update an existing program, CPWR has a variety of useful resources: